 We can work with the GDB as we could with any read/write data source in Manifold.

-We scroll down to the wHydrant Drawing and double-click on it to open it.
+We scroll down to the wHydrant.SHAPE drawing and double-click on it to open it.
 This drawing shows all of the fire hydrants in Naperville as points.
+The illustration above uses the Style pane to set a point size of 3.5 points, and a Stroke size for points of .5 points.

 The dots cover up much of the underlying Google streets layer at first but if we zoom further in we can see that yes, indeed, the dots really do show the locations of fire hydrants in Naperville, Illinois.
 We can see Naperville North High School in the view.